fraustosm/fraustosm/README.md

 ### Hi there 👋

+I am a software engineer, I work with Java + spring framework, Javascript, and SQL for the backend, also HTML/CSS, bootstrap for frontend dev.

-- 🔭 I’m currently working on creating an Android App by myself.
+- 🔭 I’m currently working on a CMS as a personal project.
-- 🌱 I’m currently learning Advanced Java, and some Javascript / React for web development.
+- 🌱 I’m currently learning to code in PHP to create full enterprise systems and some advanced Javascript.

 #30NitesOfCode: